 – Conclusions and proposals based on the identification and analysis of strengths and weaknesses (risks) in regard to staff development in the Union and proposed modifications to the Staff Regulations and Staff Rules

-– Measures related to facilitating the recruitment of women, as outlined in Annex 2 to this resolution.
+– Measures related to facilitating the recruitment of women, as outlined in Annex 2 to this resolution

+- Assessing the impact of implementation of this resolution.

-ANNEX 2 TO RESOLUTION 48 (Rev. BUSAN, 2014 )
+ANNEX 2 TO RESOLUTION 48 (Rev. DUBAI, 2018)

 Facilitating the recruitment of women at ITU